Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

 To qualify for a particular study, participants must meet a carefully defined set of criteria.
 These usually relate to age and gender, cancer type and stage, and the types of treatments they have already received.

 Before agreeing to participate, patients learn about possible risks and benefits of the therapy being studied.
 As the trial progresses, participants are given new information that may affect their willingness to stay in the trial.
 Participants may withdraw

 Before any clinical trial begins, it must be approved by its host institution's Institutional Review Board (IRB), which includes researchers and physicians.
 The IRB considers whether proposed studies are safe and well planned and whether they will ultimately

 advance patient care.
 It also reviews studies to ensure patients are adequately informed about the risks of participating in clinical research.
 In all studies, the health of each patient is closely monitored during the course of the trial.

 Cancer clinical trials are divided into three distinct stages.
 Only when the third stage has been successfully completed, and the Food and Drug Administration has given its approval, can a new treatment become part of standard therapy.

-Learn about Phase I clinical trials at Dana-Farber's Early Drug Development Center (EDDC)
+Learn about Phase I clinical trials at Dana-Farber's Center for Cancer Therapeutic Innovation (CCTI)

 Phase II trials provide information about how well a new medication works and generate more information about patient safety.
 Phase II studies usually focus on a specific type of cancer.